zschaeffer/dsp/03-command_line.md

 ###Q2.
 List Files in Unix

-What does `ls` do?
-What do the following do:
+What do the following commands do:
+`ls`
 `ls -a`
 `ls -l`
 `ls -lh`